-A potential freeze condition has been detected, or the Aux Freeze Switch has closed, and all pumps and blower are activated, either one at a time, or all at once, depending on how your system was built.
+A potential freeze condition has been detected, or the Aux Freeze Switch has closed, and all pumps and blower are activated.
 All pumps and blower are ON for at least 4 minutes after the potential freeze condition has ended, or when the aux freeze switch opens.